sanekee/fastapi_crud/README.md

 A CRUD demo using FastAPI

 ## Development
-A [devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)environment is setup with necessary extensions, python modules to bootstrap development.
+A [devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) environment is setup with necessary extensions, python modules to bootstrap development.

 ## Initialize Database